magneticio/vamp.io/content/documentation/tutorials/manual-releasing-cd-pipeline-k8s.md

     ![sava-products/products/ie](/images/screens/v100/tut5/sava-product-products-ie.png)

 ### Release sava-product service
-At this point version 1.0 of the **sava-product is deployed but not released**, the deployment is healthy but cannot yet receive traffic from the clients that depend on it.
+At this point version 1.0 of the **sava-product is deployed but not released**.
+The deployment is healthy but cannot yet be found by the clients that depend on it.

 #### Kubernetes Services
 Since we only have one sava-product [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) (Docker container) running, we could pass the IP address and port of that Pod to sava-cart but that would be a bad idea.
 Kubernetes will maintain the requested number of Pods over time but individual [Pods can be destroyed at any time and new Pods created to replace them](https://kubernetes.io/docs/concepts/workloads/pods/pod/#durability-of-pods-or-lack-thereof).
 So whilst sava-product will get its own IP address, that address cannot be relied upon to be stable over time.